 CAB’s mission is to partner with the community to eliminate poverty and create social change through advocacy and essential services.

 CAB’s vision is thriving, equitable and diverse community free from poverty and injustice.

 Equity: We are committed to economic, political and social justice.

-Dignity and Diversity: We believe every person have value and is worthy of dignity and respect.
+Dignity and Diversity: We believe every person has value and is worthy of dignity and respect.

 Service: Compassion, humility and partnership are the hallmarks of our work with one another.